nebula-labs-xyz/protocol-docs/contracts/lender/LendefiAssets.sol/contract.LendefiAssets.md

 ### getAnyPoolTokenPriceInUSD

-Retrieves the price of a token in USD from any Uniswap V3 pool
+Retrieves the USD price of any token from a Uniswap V3 pool using TWAP

-*Supports both USDC-based pools and ETH-based pools with USDC as a reference*
+*Supports both direct USDC pairs and indirect ETH-denominated pairs*

 **Notes:**
+- oracle-path: For direct USDC pairs:
+- Fetches token/USDC price directly from pool
+- Normalizes to 1e6 precision based on token decimals

+- oracle-path: For ETH pairs:
+- Gets token/ETH price from pool
+- Gets ETH/USDC price from reference pool
+- Combines prices with proper decimal handling

+- decimals: Input token can have any decimal precision (1-18)
+- Output is always normalized to 1e6 (USDC precision)
+- Internal calculations handle decimal conversion

+- validation: Performs the following checks:
+- Token must be present in the specified pool
+- Resulting price must be greater than zero
+- Pool must be properly configured

+- security: Features:
-- oracle: Uses Uniswap V3 TWAP oracle
+- Uses TWAP for manipulation resistance
+- Handles decimal normalization safely
+- Validates pool configuration

-- reverts: OracleInvalidPrice if the price is invalid or zero
+- reverts: OracleInvalidPrice - If calculated price is zero or invalid

+- reverts: AssetNotInUniswapPool - If token not found in pool

+- example: For a token with 18 decimals in a token/USDC pool:
+- Raw pool price: 1200.123456 (token/USDC)
+- Returned price: 1200123456 (1200.123456 * 1e6)

+- example: For a token with 18 decimals in a token/ETH pool:
+- Raw pool price: 0.5 ETH per token
+- ETH/USDC price: 2000.00 USD per ETH
+- Returned price: 1000000000 (1000.00 * 1e6)

 ```solidity